 What is a receiver?

-A receiver on occasion assists the co-owners of the property, and the court in achieving a successful sale or appraisal for the property is partitioned.
-Receivers are court-appointed in California that oversee actions such as business disputes, divorce cases, judgment collection, and of course, real estate partition cases.
+A receiver, on occasion, assists the co-owners of the property, and the court in achieving a successful sale or appraisal for the property is partitioned.
+Receivers are court-appointed in California that oversees actions such as business disputes, divorce cases, judgment collection, and of course, real estate partition cases.

 Receivers are not appointed in every single partition lawsuit case; rather, they are appointed on a case-by-case basis by the judge or the court for the purpose of collecting rents, fees, and the property tax for situations in which the co-owner is not sharing the property according to the court’s rules during a partition action.

 Receivers are third-party “fiduciary” who assists while there is ongoing litigation.
 They are considered “third parties” because they have no interest or stake in the property themselves; they are just appointed by the judge or the court in a partition action process.
 They are considered “fiduciaries” because their primary responsibility is to ensure that the property is legally protected from undue influence or interference from the parties to the partition action.